 Then, how about screen size for a handheld scanner?
 Get the biggest, brightest and easiest display to read that is icon based for easy changes.
 If you're clumsy, look at rugged scanners with rubber bumpers to absorb the shock of being dropped.

-To test the best OBD2 scanners, I used my 2014 Audi Allroad vehicle while it was in the garage or on the road over a period of several weeks.
-After connecting each scanner to my car's OBD2 port, I made sure they could report the car's VIN code.
-For the wireless scanners, I connected to my Apple iPad Pro, Microsoft Surface or Samsung Galaxy S9+ phone via a Bluetooth or Wi-Fi connection.
-The handheld scanners only needed to be plugged in.
+To test the best OBD2 scanners, I used my 2014 Audi A4 Allroad vehicle while it was in the garage or on the road over a period of several weeks.
+After connecting each scanner to my car's OBD-II port, I made sure they could report the car's vehicle identification number (VIN).

-Then, I hit the road, to see if the scanner could display operating data, like engine speed, timing and coolant temperature.
+Then I hit the road to see if the scanner could display operating data such as engine speed, timing and coolant temperature.
 I paid attention to whether the device reported the data as numbers, graphs or auto-style gauges.

-Regardless of which OBD2 scanner you use, you'll need to crack its code.
+Regardless of which OBD-II scanner you use, you'll need to crack its code.
 All fault codes have four numbers and a letter prefix:

 - Powertrain (P)